Committee of Union and Progress: 1909–1911

-Near downfall (1911–1913)
+Lead up to the Sublime Porte Raid

 In September 1911, Italy submitted an ultimatum containing terms clearly meant to provoke a rejection, and following the expected rejection, invaded Ottoman Tripolitania.
 The Unionist officers in the army were determined to resist the Italian aggression, and the parliament had succeeded in passing the "Law for the Prevention of Brigandage and Sedition", a measure ostensibly intended to prevent insurgency against the central government, which assigned that duty to newly created paramilitary formations.
 These later came under the control of the Special Organisation (تشکیلات مخصوصه), which was used to conduct guerrilla operations against the Italians in Libya.
-Those who once served as fedâiin assassins during the years of underground struggle were often assigned as leaders of the Special Organisation.
+Those who had once served as fedâiin assassins during the years of underground struggle were often assigned as leaders of the Special Organisation.
 The ultra-secretive Special Organisation answered to the Central Committee, and in the future worked closely with the Ministry of War and Ministry of Interior.
 A great many officers, most of whom Unionist, including Enver, his younger brother Nuri, Mustafa Kemal, Süleyman Askerî, and Ali Fethi (Okyar) all departed to Libya to fight the Italians.

 With many of the Unionist officers in Libya, this weakened the power of the CUP and the army at home.
-As a consequence of the Italian invasion, İbrahim Hakkı Pasha's Unionist government collapsed and two more parties splintered from the CUP: the right-wing New Party, and the left-wing Progress Party.
+As a consequence of the Italian invasion, İbrahim Hakkı Pasha's Unionist government collapsed and two factions formed within the CUP: the right-wing New Party, and the left-wing Progress Party.
 Union and Progress was forced into a coalition government with some minor parties under Mehmed Said Pasha.
-Another blow against the CUP came in mid-November, when all of the opposition parties coalesced around a new big tent party known as Freedom and Accord, which immediately attracted 70 deputies to its ranks.
+Another blow against the CUP came in mid-November, when all of the opposition parties coalesced around a new big tent party known as the Freedom and Accord Party, which immediately attracted 70 deputies to its ranks.

-When it came time for general elections in 1912, held in the midst of the war with Italy and one of many Albanian revolts, the Union and Progress Party and Dashnak campaigned for the elections under an electoral alliance.
+When it came time for general elections in April 1912, held in the midst of the war with Italy and one of many Albanian revolts, Union and Progress and the Dashnaks campaigned for the elections under an electoral alliance.
 Alarmed at the success of Freedom and Accord and increasingly radicalised, Union and Progress won 269 of the 275 seats in parliament through electoral fraud and violence, which led to the election being known as the "Election of Clubs" (Sopalı Seçimler), leaving the Freedom and Accord just six seats.
-Though they received ten seats from the Union and Progress's lists, Dashnak terminated the alliance as they expected more reforms from the CUP as well as more support for their candidates to be elected.
+Although they won ten seats from the Union and Progress lists, Dashnak terminated the alliance as they expected more reforms from the CUP as well as more support for their candidates to be elected.